Barry Marcus

-Rabbi Barry Marcus MBE MA (born 28 October 1949) is a Rabbi of the Central Synagogue, Great Portland Street located in the West End of London, notable for his rabbinical and pastoral duties in the UK, Israel and South Africa.
+Rabbi Barry Marcus MBE MA (born 28 October 1949) is a South African rabbi.
+He retired as senior minister of Central Synagogue, Great Portland Street in London in 2018 after serving the congregation for over 23 years.
+He is notable for his rabbinical and pastoral duties in the UK, Israel and South Africa.

 In 2015 he was awarded MBE in the New Year Honours for services to Holocaust Education.

 Background

-Marcus was born in Johannesburg, South Africa on 28 October 1949.
-In 1996 he served as Rabbi to Waverley Hebrew Congregation, one of the largest Jewish communities in Johannesburg.
-Before becoming the Rabbi of the Central Synagogue he served as a rabbi in Israel.